 I am thinking of studying electrical or automotive engineering.
 At Mercedes-Benz, there is also the option of studying while working.
 The idea of delving into things more deeply is tempting.
 But I could also imagine moving to one of our plants abroad for a while, and gaining international experience there.

-Sebastian Stephan taught himself basic mechanics in his home workshop by tinkering with his scooter.
-After leaving high school, he turned his passion into a profession: He started his training as a vehicle mechatronics technician at Mercedes-Benz, and was one of the first trainees in Germany to specialise in system and high-voltage technology.
+After leaving high school, Sebastian turned his passion into a profession: He started his training as a vehicle mechatronics technician at Mercedes-Benz, and was one of the first trainees in Germany to specialise in system and high-voltage technology.
 Following his apprenticeship, he initially worked in the in the rework department in production, ensuring that all the electrics of newly produced vehicles worked perfectly, and developed to become an electrical specialist.
 Today, he installs newly developed systems in test vehicles at the start-up factory in Sindelfingen, and is therefore closely involved in the mobility of the future.

 vocational training in Detail